iyashjayesh/Bhagavad-Gita/setting the scene.md

 - He was `born in the Yadava clan`, and he was the `son of Vasudeva and Devaki`.
 - In this role he was also the `nephew of Pandu's wife Kunti`, or Pritha, the `mother of the Pandavas`.
 - So both as a `relative and as the eternal upholder of dharma`, Krishna favored the righteous sons of Pandu and `Protected them`.

+- However the clever Duryodhana invited the Pandavas to a gambling match.
+Dhuryodhana and his brothers were `expert gamblers`, and they `won everything` from the Pandavas.
+- Dhuryodhana and his brother took possession of `Draupadi`, the `wife of the Pandavas`, and insultily tried to strip her naked before the entire assembly of princes and kings.
+Krishna's divine intervention saved Draupadi from this `shameful act`, but the gambling which was rigged in favor of the Kauravas, `forced the Pandavas to go into exile for 13 years`.

+- Upon returning from exile, the Pandavas rightfully claimed their `rightful place as the rulers of the kingdom`, but Duryodhana and his brothers `refused to accept them as the rightful heirs to the throne`.
+- Dutybond a prince to serve in public administration, the five Pandavas reduced their request to mere five villages, but Duryodhana and his brothers arrogantly replied that `they would not give even a small land to drive a pin`.

+- Throughout all this, the Pandavas has been consistently `tolerant and forbearing`.
+But now the `war seemed inevitable`, and the Pandavas were `forced to fight for their rights`.